Red Bull's Max Verstappen wins action-packed Qatar GP after Lando Norris penalized | TSN

 Zhou Guanyu picked up his and Sauber’s first points in eighth, ahead of Kevin Magnussen for Haas in ninth and Norris 10th after having been dropped to 15th by the penalty.

-Lewis Hamilton and Sainz both picked up punctures shortly after a discarded wing mirror on the track was shattered by Valtteri Bottas’ Sauber.
-Carbon fiber and glass were spread across the circuit, bringing out the safety car again.

-It was a long, hard race for seven-time champion Hamilton, who also had penalties for jumping the start and speeding in the pit lane as he trailed in 12th.
+Hamilton and Sainz both picked up punctures shortly after a discarded wing mirror on the track was shattered by Valtteri Bottas’ Sauber.
+Carbon fiber and glass were spread across the circuit, bringing out the safety car again, though it wasn't immediately clear if that or tire failure caused the punctures.
+It was a long, hard race for seven-time champion Hamilton, who finished 12th.

 AP auto racing: https://apnews.com/hub/auto-racing